rafamj/crhydm/README.md

-crhydm.py is as script for helping to write csound files.
+crhydm.py is a python script for helping to write csound files.
 The usage is:

 crhydm.py \<input file\> \<output file\>